 Terms of reference

-The committee will be responsible for advising Senate on the development, implementation and review of institutional procedures and guidelines relating to ethical issues arising from teaching, research and other related institutional activities.
-The Research Committee will oversee research integrity across the university, including monitoring compliance with the Concordat or Support Research Integrity.
+The Committee will be responsible for advising Senate on the development, implementation and review of strategic procedures and guidelines relating to academic ethics.
+The Committee is responsible for the strategic development of the University's research integrity agenda, in compliance with the Concordat to Support Research Integrity.

-The role of the committee will be proactive in relation to emerging issues of institutional, national or international significance but will be reactive in relation to providing guidance for individual members of staff or Departments/the School of Management.
+The role of the Committee will be proactive in relation to emerging issues of national or international significance.

-- to advise Senate on the development of institutional policies and guidelines relating to ethical issues arising from teaching, research and other related institutional activities
+- to advise Senate on the development of policies and guidelines relating to teaching and research ethics

 - to advise Senate on the development, publication and review of criteria to be applied to research sponsorship

-- to promote and monitor good practice within the institution in respect of the management of ethical issues
+- to promote and monitor good practice relating to ethical considerations and maintaining academic integrity within the institution

-- to formulate institutional responses to national and international developments relating to ethical issues
+- to formulate institutional responses to national and international developments relating to teaching and research ethics

-- to consider any matters referred to the committee by Council, Senate, the Research Committee, Boards of Studies, Departments/the school of Management and individual members of staff
+- to consider any matters referred to the Committee by Council, Senate, the Research and Knowledge Exchange Committee, Boards of Studies, Departments/the School of Management and individual members of staff

-See Senate Standing Orders 16(ii) and 16(iii).
+See Senate Standing Orders 2.4 - 2.7.
 The committee may co-opt additional members to provide areas of specific expertise not offered by the Faculty/School membership.

 There shall be a quorum at meetings of one-third of the membership of the Committee.
-See Senate Standing Order 16(iv).
+See Senate Standing Order 3.1.

 Rules for voting